aphanotus/borealis/README.md

 # borealis

-This package gathers functions developed for commons activities in R for use in a biology research lab.
+This package gathers functions developed for common activities in R for use in a biology research lab.

 ## Installation

-You can install the released version of borealis from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 library(devtools)